Luciaffa/audible_data_cleaning/README.md

 ALTER TABLE audible_uncleaned DROP COLUMN stars;
 ```
-### Address the inconsistencies in the 'Language' column, as languages other than English are not capitalized.
+### Address the inconsistencies in the 'language' column, as languages other than English are not capitalized.
 I chose to use a query that would capitalize the first letter of the whole column to inconsistencies, ensuring all language names are correctly formatted.
 ```sql
 UPDATE audible_uncleaned